alexgkendall/alexgkendall.github.io/_pages/home.md

   .gallery-container figcaption {
     font-size: 1.1em; /* Increases the font size of captions */ }

 </style>

 ## I’m passionate about building Embodied AI, deep tech startups and generally anything adventurous.

 I co-founded and am CEO at [Wayve](https://wayve.ai/) – the leader in developing embodied AI technology for autonomous driving.
 We were the first to deploy end-to-end AI on public roads and our AV2.0 approach enables safe, generalisable and trustworthy autonomy.
-We’ve raised $260m in funding and our team is based in London, Silicon Valley, Israel and Vancouver.
+We’ve raised $260m in funding and our team is based in London and Silicon Valley.
 Interested in joining our mission?
 We’re hiring [here](https://wayve.ai/careers/join-us/)!

 <figure>
 	<a href="/assets/images/team.jpg"><img src="/assets/images/team.jpg"></a>